Marrakesh

 of Marrakesh

-During the day, it's crowded and pulses.
+It's crowded and pulses.
 Local shoppers bargain for spices, fruits, vegetables and other staples while zealous tourists hunt for take-home Marrakesh gifts and souvenirs.

-At dusk, stall lights begin twinkling and Djamaa becomes the world's largest public party.
+Stall lights begin twinkling and Djamaa becomes the world's largest public party.
 The atmosphere becomes electric.
 Roaming musicians, acrobats, jugglers, fire-eaters and other entertainers troll the appreciative crowds for coins.
 And the sweet-spicy scents of local Marrakesh dishes cooking in carts and nearby eateries beckon the hungry.

 The city's famous souq (marketplace) abuts Djamaa square.
 Stalls lining its narrow alleys offer carpets, leather goods and other local Marrakesh craft specialties.